 Everyone went in the same direction on the loop trail, so we decided to try the opposite end.
 It only took a few minutes to spot a deer trail and an antler – though I gently guided my son (he is 4) to find it once I did.

 Can you spot it??
 I was so surprised at how well they blended in with the leaves!

 After we found the one, we just enjoyed hiking around for a while.
 It’s a relaxed trail, nothing too strenuous, but we did find a cute little log to cross over.
 We ended up stumbling on another antler (left it for someone else to find) but none “of our own” that weren’t pre-marked by Heidi.

 I struggle a bit with what to “look for” in the bleak, brown months but fungi are always fun!
 These are two specimens that caught my eye, I loved the subtle grey and cool shapes.

 This is the view walking back down from the trail, you can see the large lake and the “shed” in the far back where Heidi gave her speech.
 This lake had a few kids fishing, which my son was very intrigued by.

-Thomas Mitchell is really awesome for creek jumping in warmer weather, as you can see in this post.
+Thomas Mitchell is really awesome for creek jumping in warmer weather too!
+Take a look below.